 Family Contribution determined based on information provided on your submitted Free Application for Federal Student Aid (FAFSA), CSS/Financial Aid PROFILE and other supplemental documents requested by the Office of Financial Aid.

 Based on the determined amount, your parents are expected to pay for certain college costs.
 Most Harvey Mudd students are considered dependent, so it is rare for parental income or assets to be excluded from the FC equation.
 Harvey Mudd expects both parents to contribute to your educational expenses, regardless of marital status.
+Part of your family’s contribution may be an amount assessed from the noncustodial parent.

 Based on your grade level, Harvey Mudd requires a minimum expected contribution from summer earnings: first year, $1,500; second year, $1,750; third year, $1,900; and fourth year, $2,000.
 If you typically earn more than this minimum expectation, your contribution from income will be higher.
 You are expected to contribute either 50 percent of after-tax income or the minimum expected contribution, whichever is greater.